CatchemAL/Doddle/README.md

 In this case, each word is partitioned perfectly into its own bucket of length one and the game can be immediately solved on the next move.
 It's simple enough to compute this histogram for every possible word and the approach generalises all the way through the game.

 ### Entropy
-As an alternative to minimax, it is possible to play the game using an entropy solver.
+As an alternative to minimax, it is possible to play the game using an entropy based approach.
 Here, the solver always chooses the word that, on average, lowers the Shannon entropy of the game.
-More documentation on this algorithm coming soon!
+To see how this works, let's assume we have reduced the game down to 20 possible words and decide to play the (excellent) move `THURL`.
+We shall construct a histogram as before - they're very useful.

 | Guess   | Score        | Partition Size | Possible Words                                 |